Criminal Sanctions Agency

 The Criminal Sanctions Agency is responsible for the enforcement of sentences in Finland.
 It operates under the direction of the Ministry of Justice and implements the criminal policy defined by the Ministry.

 The primary duty of the Criminal Sanctions Agency is to see that the sentences passed by the courts of law are enforced lawfully and safely in Finland.
 In particular, the Agency’s goal is to enhance the safety of society by decreasing sentenced offenders’ risk of reoffending.

-The goal of the sentence term is to guide the offenders towards a life without crime.
-The sentence term is planned and realised so that the sentenced offenders can develop their abilities to settle into a new life after serving the sentence.
-When the sentenced offenders can practice the skills promoting their life control during the sentence term, they have a better change to reintegrate into society as its full members after release.
+The aim is to plan the sentence term so that the sentenced offenders can improve their abilities to live without crime.
+When the sentenced offenders can practice the skills promoting their life control during the sentence term, they have a better change to reintegrate into society as its full members after serving the sentence.